 Thomas joined Watsi on September 25th, 2013.
-Seven years ago, Thomas became the 1st member to automatically support a new Watsi patient every month.
-Since then, 6,457 more people have become monthly donors!
-Thomas' most recent donation traveled 8,500 miles to support Dickens, a toddler from Kenya, to fund congenital anorectal malformation surgery.
+Seven years ago, Thomas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Thomas' most recent donation traveled 8,800 miles to support Vireak, an 18-year-old student from Cambodia, to fund a spinal surgery to alleviate scoliosis.

 In 2018, Dickens’ mother gave birth to him on her way to the hospital.
 Upon arrival at the hospital, they were reviewed then discharged home on the same day.
 But, the next day Dickens’ mother noticed that his stomach had started to swell.
 She rushed him to the nearby facility and Dickens was diagnosed with anorectal malformation.
 They were then referred to another facility in Kisumu where a colostomy was put.
 When it was time for Dickens' second surgery, his mother took him to the same facility where the first surgery was done, but nothing was done.
 Dickens’ mother kept on visiting the facility to seek treatment for her son, and still nothing was done.
 She shared that a few months down the line, a friend learnt about Dickens' condition and he advised them to come to Watsi's Medical Partner Care Center Bethany Kids Hospital.
 Upon arrival, Dickens was examined and emergency surgery was scheduled for the next day.
 Just before Dickens was born, his father passed away.
 Both of his parents were casual laborers and would do any work that they came across to provide for their family of five.
 After his birth, his mother has not been able to look for work and relies on her parents-in-law.
 She now has to stay at home and take care of Dickens because of his medical condition.
 Dickens’ grandfather is a farmer and mostly sells his produce to earn a living.
 With Dickens surgery planned, the family is not able to raise any money to cater for the cost and his mother is appealing for financial help.
 Dickens’ mother shared, “It really hurts whenever I see my son crying out because of the pain he experiences.”